Probing for the Usage of Grammatical Number: Abstract

 \section{Abstract}

-A central quest of probing is to uncover \emph{how} pre-trained models encode a linguistic property within their representations.
-An encoding, however, might be spurious---i.e., the model might not rely on it when making predictions.
-In this paper, we try to find an encoding that the model actually uses, introducing a usage-based probing setup.
-We first choose a behavioral task which cannot be solved without using the linguistic property.
-Then, we attempt to remove the property by intervening on the model's representations.
-We contend that, if an encoding is used by the model, its removal should harm the performance on the chosen behavioral task.
-As a case study, we focus on how BERT encodes grammatical number, and on how it uses this encoding to solve the number agreement task.
-Experimentally, we find that BERT relies on a linear encoding of grammatical number to produce the correct behavioral output.
-We also find that BERT uses a separate encoding of grammatical number for nouns and verbs.
-Finally, we identify in which layers information about grammatical number is transferred from a noun to its head verb.\looseness=-1
+The central quest of probing is to identify what linguistic properties are encoded in pre-trained neural models.
+Researchers widely used supervised probes -- or diagnostic probes -- to answer this question.
+However, such probes are agnostic to whether the property is used by the probed model.
+In this work, our goal is to find encodings which are actually used, i.e. that determine the model's predictions.
+We therefore take a \emph{usage-based perspective} on information encoding.
+We first choose a behavioral task which cannot be solved without using our probed property.
+We then attempt to remove the property; we do so by intervening on a model's representations.
+If an encoding is used by the model, its removal should harm performance on the chosen task.
+As a case study, we focus on grammatical number.
+Specifically, we look for encodings used by BERT to solve the number agreement task.
+First, we find linear encodings that account, to a large extent, for the model's success on this task Second, we find that the model uses separate encodings of number for nouns and verbs, while a supervised probe alone can find a common encoding for both.
+Third, we are able to identify the layers where number information is transferred from a noun to its head verb.\karim{Improve that sentence e.g. 'to predict its agreeing number'} In brief, we bridge the gap between encoded properties and their usage by a model.
+Our contributions pave the way towards a mechanistic understanding of a transformer's inner workings.